divijghose/firedrake/Firedrake-meeting-2021-03-10.md

 * and when is the best time to run this (maybe in the summer)?
 JB suggests either avoiding having it at the same time as Firedrake21 or coinciding
 * Does anyone have / want to develop some bad cop Helmholtz demo material for such an event?

+## LM: "geometric" BCs

+This issue (https://github.com/firedrakeproject/firedrake/issues/1661) arose again.
+This requests applying BCs to interior facets.
+The only thing that is fiddly is determining the dofs on those facets, and pushing through a few other minor bits and pieces.

+The wrinkle is that this is all much easier if one uses topological BCs: you can just pull everything out of the section straightforwardly.
+For geometric bcs we have to go via facet indirections and the code is uglier.

+Given that geometric bcs don't make any sense really, we could just remove that option.

 ## Merge PRs:

 ## AOB